fedeghe/malta-apollo-srv/README.md

     - **types** : a folder (relative to malta execution one) where an index.js will export all needed types
     - **resolvers** : a folder (relative to malta execution one) where an index.js will export all needed resolvers
     - **context**: a path to a file that will export the needed context to be used in Apollo
+    - port: this is optional, default is 4000
+    - host: this is optional, default is localhost

 Sample usage:
 ```